woowenjun99/tp/docs/team/arif-khalid.md

     * Added documentation for the `create-account` command and the `trans` show transactions command, along with all its possible search parameters and accompanying flags.
 * Developer Guide
-    * Added implementation details of the `Accounts` component with relevant class diagrams
+    * Added implementation details of the `Accounts` component
-    * Added implementation details of the `Transactions` component with relevant class diagrams
+    * Added implementation details of the `Transactions` component
-    * Added implementation details of the `create-account` feature with sequence diagrams
+    * Added implementation details of the `create-account` feature
-    * Added implementation details of the `trans` show transactions feature with sequence diagrams
+    * Added implementation details of the `trans` show transactions feature

 ##### Community